PabloVD/SCM_Unet/README.md

 ### Run the NN in Chrono

 NN integration in Chrono is currently supported for wheeled vehicles (Polaris specifically, see [here](https://github.com/PabloVD/chrono/tree/scm_unet/src/projects/polaris/scm_nn)) and for the rover Curiosity (see [here](https://github.com/PabloVD/chrono/tree/scm_unet/src/projects/polaris/scm_nn)).
-Only NN model trained with Polaris is provided.
+Only NN model trained with Polaris is provided, although integration for running the NN with a rover and rocks in Chrono are included the Chrono [branch](https://github.com/PabloVD/chrono/tree/scm_unet).
 Support for terrain height maps is included.

 To run the trained NN in Chrono, follow the next steps: